Top 35+ Azure Databricks Interview Questions & Answers

 Ans:

 Azure Databricks may enhance business intelligence (BI) and report by providing insights that are not achievable with traditional BI solutions by processing and analyzing enormous volumes of data in real-time.
 In order to get deeper insights, it may process data using sophisticated analytics and machine learning by connecting to a variety of data sources, including real-time streams.
-By integrating Databricks with well-known BI tools like Tableau and Microsoft Power I, users can generate interactive dashboards and report straight from the processed data.
-Reports are based on the most accurate and recent data since Databricks allows for the execution of intricate data transformations and aggregations prior to data visualization.
+By integrating Databricks with well-known BI tools like Tableau and Microsoft Power BI, users can generate interactive dashboards and report straight from the processed data.

 52. Describe how Azure Data Ricks supports custom visualization tools.